pub-calculator-io/pace-calculator/readme.md

-# Pace Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Pace Calculator Widget for WordPress

 This free pace calculator computes pace, distance and time by setting values of two variables.
 You can use it for training purposes.